dpaduvalli3/My-Data-Science-Projects/README.md

 # Data-Science-Projects
-In this folder I have included data science based projects or applications that I have created.
-Please click each of the folder to view more information.
+This folder contains some of my data science based projects or applications.
+Please feel free to clone this folder for your projects.